twr14152/go2run/README.md

 - See the README in runcli directory for instuctions

 # runscript
-- The goal of this package is to allow the user to use host and command files to change and validate device configurations
+- This package will allow the user make changes and validate device configurations using host and command files
 - The amount of Go code the user has to write is minimal for the script to work
 - See the README in the runscript directory for instructions

+# runscp
+- This package will allow users to scp file over to a remote device
+- README has details